bloxstreet/support/tickets/ticket-creation-reasons.md

 1. TOC
 {:toc}

-Tickets are used in BloxStreet to report various punishments, reports, and more.
-Below, you will find acceptable and nonacceptable reasons to make a ticket.
+Tickets are used in BloxStreet to report various punishments, request clarifications, and more.
+Below, community members can find acceptable and nonacceptable reasons to make a ticket.

 **Note:**
 {:.text-red-000}
 - Text highlighted in **green** are acceptable reasons to make a ticket.
-For these reasons, you should **not** ping an SHR or message them.
-Instead, create a ticket.
+For these reasons, community members should create a ticket.
-- Text highlighted in **red** are *not* acceptable reasons.
-Creating a ticket for an unacceptable reason will lead to it being closed.
+- Text highlighted in **red** are unacceptable reasons.
+Tickets made for these reasons will be closed.
-- If you'd like a more depth guide to punishments, refer to the [Punishment Guide](https://support.bloxstreet.store/guides/punishment-guide.html)
+- For a more in-depth guide to punishments, refer to the [Punishment Guide](https://support.bloxstreet.store/guides/punishment-guide.html)

 ## Acceptable Reasons
 {:.text-grey-dk-000}